AmirH-Amini/Planner/README.md

 # Planner
-Planner is a open source, multi platform, personal time management app that used markdown to store information.
+Planner is an open source, cross-platform, personal time management application that uses markdown to store information.

 ## Features
 - Timetable